 Star violinist Daniel Hope enchants Anklam with Irish music!

-a musical journey through your own history
+A musical journey through your own history